 Cholesterol, LDL, HDL, and Triglycerides

-Cholesterol is a fat-like, waxy substance that can be found in all parts of your child or adolescent's body.
-It aids in the production of cell membranes, some hormones, and vitamin D. The cholesterol in blood comes from two sources: the foods your child eats and his or her liver.
-However, your child's liver can make all of the cholesterol your child's body needs.
+Cholesterol is a fat-like, waxy substance that can be found in all parts of your adolescent's body.
+It aids in the production of cell membranes, some hormones, and vitamin D. The cholesterol in blood comes from two sources: the foods your adolescent eats and his or her liver.
+However, your child's liver makes all of the cholesterol your adolescent's body needs.

 Cholesterol and other fats are transported through the blood stream in the form of round particles called lipoproteins.
 The two most commonly known lipoproteins are low-density lipoproteins (LDL) and high-density lipoproteins (HDL).